la2050/archive/_projects/2016/girls-make-vr-teach-underserved-girls-how-to-make-vr-and-ar-content.md

   - Publicity/awareness
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  We are creating an educational platform to give underserved girls resources to empower them as valuable creators in this new tech and media landscape.
+  Recently, VRLA School, Arts Bridging the Gap, SH//FT and other organizations collaborated to put on the first Girls Make VR hands-on workshop for young girls interested in learning how to make interactive Virtual Reality (VR) content.
+It proved to be a hugely valuable experience for the girls - immersing them in a new world and potential future.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Youth unemployment and underemployment"]